Tabular data

 Users often include explanatory information, summaries, pivot tables or charts on extra sheets.
 Your service should allow them to ignore these.

-If the file type supports multiple sheets (i.e. it is a Microsoft Excel (XLSX) file or OpenDocument Sheets (ODS) file), use the GOV.UK Design System radios component to get the user to select one of the sheets.
+If the file type supports multiple sheets (i.e. it is a Microsoft Excel (XLSX) file or OpenDocument Sheets (ODS) file), use the sheet selector component to get the user to select one of the sheets.

 You can skip this step if the file only contains one sheet.